 Religious education directors are in charge of organizing and coordinating religious events and activities for a specific denominational group (such as a Catholic school).
 They provide students with counseling on religious, marital, family and financial issues, as well as on a wide variety of social issues that may arise from time to time.
 They serve as role models and important family-like figures for those who attend religious schools as they are depended upon for a great amount of guidance …Read more

-Provide children's programming for the church school year in coordination with the religious education committee.
+- Provide children's programming for the church school year in coordination with the religious education committee.

-Provide leadership and coordination of Sunday School program for children.
+- Provide leadership and coordination of Sunday School program for children.

-Plan and provide inter-generational services along with the minister.
+- Plan and provide inter-generational services along with the minister.

-Promote the religious education program through the church newsletter.
+- Promote the religious education program through the church newsletter.

 How do Religious Education Directors Rate Their Jobs?